nzouharis/424-web-example/README.md

 ## 424-web-example
-Learning example repositor for ISOM 424 students.
+Learning example repository for ISOM 424 students.

 ## Introduction
 This project enables us to learn source code control using Git.